Ankermgmt/ankermgmt-hassio-addons/ankerctl/README.md

 2. Install this add-on.
 3. Start the add-on.
 4. Check the logs of the add-on to see if everything went well.
-5. Open the webUI and upload your login.json (see the webUI or [ankerctl](https://github.com/Ankermgmt/ankermake-m5-protocol) for more information.)
+5. Open the web UI and upload your login.json (see the web UI or [ankerctl](https://github.com/Ankermgmt/ankermake-m5-protocol) for more information.)

 ## Configuration
----
-WebUI can be found at <http://your-ip:PORT> (default port is 4470).
+Web UI can be found at <http://your-ip:PORT> (default port is 4470).

 ## Support
----
-Create an issue on github
+Create an issue on GitHub